fcaylus/tempo-bot/README.md

     -V, --version
             Print version information

+        --work-increment <WORK_INCREMENT>
+            Increment of a work log (in minutes).
+Every work lok will be rounded to a multiple of this increment [default: 30]

+        --work-min-duration <WORK_MIN_DURATION>
+            Minimal duration of a work (in minutes).
+Any work below this threshold will be skipped [default: 15]

     -y, --yes
             Answer 'yes' to all question, thus bypassing any user input
 ```

 - **Cronjob:** run it every day at 19:00